 The Smart Aptitude Numerical Reasoning Test is a numerical ability test designed to measure a candidate’s ability to understand, interpret and logically evaluate numeric information.
 This ability is important for roles that involve working with data.
-If you are interested in completing a practise version of the test, click on this link: Smart Numerical Reasoning Test: Example
+If you are interested in completing a practice version of the test, click on this link: Smart Numerical Reasoning Test: Example

 The Smart Aptitude Verbal Reasoning Test is a verbal ability test designed to measure a candidate’s ability to understand, interpret and logically evaluate written information and reach correct conclusions.
 This ability is important when communicating ideas or understanding written information.
-If you are interested in completing a practise version of the test, click on this link: Smart Verbal Reasoning Test: Example
+If you are interested in completing a practice version of the test, click on this link: Smart Verbal Reasoning Test: Example

 The Smart Aptitude Abstract Reasoning Test is an abstract reasoning ability test designed to measure a candidate’s ability to identify patterns, solve problems and apply logical thinking.
 This ability is important for a variety of roles requiring problem-solving and analytical skills.
-If you are interested in completing a practise version of the test, click on this link: Smart Abstract Reasoning Test: Example
+If you are interested in completing a practice version of the test, click on this link: Smart Abstract Reasoning Test: Example

 The Smart Aptitude Series of tests are described as ‘adaptive’.
 The term adaptive relates to how the test adapts to the individual’s responses and whether they answer the questions presented correctly or incorrectly.